 Transcripts: PhD candidates only.
 Please submit transcripts from your most recent institution.

-The review committee will evaluate applications based on the following criteria below.
+A multidisciplinary review committee will evaluate applications based on the following criteria below.

 Contribution to the applicant's field of research